-Eligible dogs will have hemangiosarcoma restricted to the spleen which has been treated by surgical removal of the spleen (splenectomy) prior to enrollment in the study.
-Dogs must weigh more than 15 kg (33lbs) to be eligible for participation.
-Routine thoracic radiographs (chest x-rays), abdominal ultrasound, complete blood cell counts, serum chemistries, coagulation profile and urinalyses will help us determine eligibility.
+Eligible dogs will have hemangiosarcoma restricted to the spleen which has been treated by surgical removal of the spleen (splenectomy) within 21 days prior to enrollment in the study.
+Dogs must weigh more than 15 kg (33 lbs) to be eligible for participation.
+Screening diagnostics required, and performed between 9-21 days following surgery, are: routine thoracic radiographs (chest x-rays), abdominal ultrasound, complete blood cell counts, serum chemistries, coagulation profile and urinalyses.
+These tests will help us determine eligibility.
 To be eligible, dogs must:

 - Have no evidence of metastases

 - Have adequate supply of red blood cells (less than or equal to 22% packed red cell volume)

 - Be free of concurrent kidney, liver or heart disease, or problems with blood clotting

 In addition to the requirements above, to be enrolled: